 Perhaps that’s why I am writing this article.
 It’s easy to fall under the spell of gorgeous surroundings, and Bellagio, Wynn and Palazzo are indeed palatial resorts.
 But once you’ve “been there, done that” with back-to-back stays at each of the Big Three, you begin to notice the differences.
 You realize that one of those places stood out in ways you never noticed before.

 Thank goodness Palazzo remains everything a five-star resort should be.
+And it continues to undergo improvements to lighting, decor, casino layout and flow, lounge and dining offerings and more.
 No amount of glitz and glamour from Wynn’s current or former properties can replace the high-end experience of staying at the big P. It rises above the others by staying true to its purpose…and makes Palazzo my favorite luxury hotel on the Strip.